 30 years with the Baltic Sea: What has happened and where are we heading?

-In the 1st session of the seminar series "Space Bridges 2.0", we will focus on the post-Cold War environmental development of the Baltic Sea.
+In the 1st session of the seminar series "Space Bridges 2.0", the focus was on the post-Cold War environmental development of the Baltic Sea.

-The session has several invited experts and aims to enlight the participants in an interactive, discussing the recent environmental history and future of our sea.
-Below you find the more about the program, presenters and how to join our session.
+Several invited experts in this session aimed to enlight the participants in an interactive discussion on the recent environmental history and future of our sea.
+Below you find the more about the program and the presenters.

 Date and time: 28 January 2021, 14.00-17.00 (CET)